CompAndSave/hugo-decap-ti/content/posts/ink-toner-cartridges-what-wikipedia-wont-tell-you.md

 ---
-title: "Ink & Toner Cartridges – What Wikipedia Won't Tell You"
+title: Ink & Toner Cartridges – What Wikipedia Won't Tell You
 date: 2015-06-22T19:26:26.000Z
+authors: Denise Resendez
 slug: ink-toner-cartridges-what-wikipedia-wont-tell-you
-description: "Ink & Toner Cartridges – What Wikipedia Won't Tell You"
 featured_image: /blog/images/archive/2015/06/thumbnail-2.jpg
-authors: Denise Resendez
+description: Ink & Toner Cartridges – What Wikipedia Won't Tell You
 tags: []
 ---
 ![ink and toner facts ](/blog/images/archive/2015/06/thumbnail-2.jpg)We have frequently spoken about how buyers can make wiser choices when it comes to ink and toner purchases.
 In a recent post for instance, we busted some of the [myths that surround non-original equipment manufacturer (OEM) cartridges](https://www.tomatoink.com/blog/posts/5-myths-about-non-oem-printer.html) so that you can make a more informed choice when you need to replace your ink or toner cartridge.
 We thought to share some more information that many in the printer cartridge industry would prefer wasn't made common knowledge.
 Here's what Wikipedia isn't telling you:

 ### The Real Cost of Toner and Ink Cartridges

-It is a question asked often enough: _why is printer ink or toner so expensive_?
+It is a question asked often enough: *why is printer ink or toner so expensive*?
 Why does it cost more than vintage champagne?
 And as importantly, why do so many branded or OEM cartridges run out of toner or ink so fast?
 According to experts studying trends in the printer cartridge industry, this is a very deliberate strategy aimed at making consumers make more frequent purchases.

 OEM companies such as Epson and HP (and to a lesser extent Canon as well) have progressively reduced the sizes of the ink tanks or the sponges that hold the ink inside the cartridges over the years.
 So you are getting far smaller ink tanks per cartridge than you did about 10 years ago.
 Not only have these companies reduced the amount of ink per cartridge, they have also encrypted the chip technology.
 As for the aggressive marketing tactics that are used to up-sell their products; often based on misleading claims, well we are all well acquainted with those!